ietf-rats/charter/ietf-rats-charter.md

 If each ecosystem defines its own procedures and evidence definitions, remote attestation for each use-case is likely to be less well-designed, leading to less accumulation and pooling of security expertise.
 These procedures include:

 * Explicit attestation wherein a set of verifiable assertion/claims is transported in the attestation, and
-* Implicit attestation wherein a set of claims is implied by possession of a secret.
+* Implicit attestation wherein a set of assertions/claims is implied by possession of a secret.

-In the absence of such interoperable procedures and specifications, while domain-specific attestation mechanisms such as TCG TPM/TSS, FIDO Alliance attestation and Android Keystore attestation exist, there is no common way for a relying party to acquire evidence to make determinations about the system component.
+In the absence of such interoperable procedures and specifications, while domain-specific attestation mechanisms such as TCG TPM/TSS, FIDO Alliance attestation and Android Keystore attestation exist, there is no common way for a relying party to acquire evidence to make determinations about the system components.

 # Goals